MINISIPSERVER

 As we have confirmed in above sections, Holly and G.T can call each other by dialing their extensions number directly.
 If we want to make outgoing call to our customers, how can we do it?

 Since the external line is connected to VOIP provider's network ( or VOIP gateway), it is no problem to call outside customers, but we have to mention that we need add prefix '9' before we dial our customers numbers.
 In miniSIPServer, prefix '9' is the default outgoing prefix which is used to distinguish call type.
-For example, if the customer's number is '1234567', we need dial '91234567'.
+For example, if the customer's number is '1234567', we need to dial '91234567'.

 4.3.2 Receive incoming call